rodekruis/shelter-database/README.md

     $ sudo npm install -g bower
     $ bower install

-## Launch the application and populate the database
+## Initialization of the database

-    $ nohup python runserver.py &
     $ ./init_db.sh
+    Dropping database...
+    Creation of the database...
+    Importing base structure of shelters from 'data/Shelters_Structure.csv' ...
+    Creation of the admin user...
+    Importing shelters from 'data/20150518_Haiti_shelters.csv' ...
+    Importing shelters from 'data/Phil-Bangla-Burundi.csv' ...

+## Launch the application

+    $ python runserver.py
+     * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

 # Generation of the database UML graph